 Head to your mask layer’s Fills in the Inspector and be sure that it has a fill which has an Opacity / Alpha value or a gradient fill which includes an Alpha.
 This is what Sketch will apply to any masked layers.
 You can also add a blur for a smoother look.

-Comparing Outline and Alpha masks
+Comparing Outline and Alpha mask modes

 The best way to understand Masks is to experiment with the Mask types and the Style settings of the Mask Layer.

 You can use any Layer, including images, as a mask.
 In the case of PNG images with transparency, when they are used as an Alpha Mask the transparency will be reflected.